dcgs-bfr/dcgs-bfr.github.io/_posts/2017-07-10-Lesson-46---More-Lists-and-Dictionaries.md

 ---
-title: Lesson 46 - More Lists and Dictionaries
+title: IT Lesson 46 - More Lists and Dictionaries
 layout: post
 author: brendan.frank
 permalink: /lesson-46---more-lists-and-dictionaries/